HongruiTang/CNN-notes/CS5782_CNN_Notes.md

 #### Components:
 - **Kernel/Filter**: Filters are small spatially (in width and height), but extend through the full depth of the input volume.
 During the forward pass, the filter slides over the input data (convolution) and computes the dot product between the filter and the input at each position.
 The output is an activation map that represents the feature the filter detects (e.g., edges, colors, patterns).
   - **Example**: A first-layer filter might have a size of 5x5x3 (5 pixels wide and tall, with 3 corresponding to the 3 color channels in a RGB image).
-  - This is a great resource to see how convolution happens actively!

 - **Padding**: Padding ensures the output volume retains the same spatial dimensions as the input, especially when stride = 1.
 In the example shown below, the zero padding is simply adding rows and columns of zeros around the pixels to retain dimension.
 ![Padding](padding.png)